MultiX-Amsterdam/data-science-book-uva-2023/_build/html/_sources/docs/syllabus.md

 Your final grade is based only on exams (the mid-term exam is 50% weight, and the final exam is also 50% weight).
 There is a resit for the course (100% weight).

-The mid-term and final exams are based on coding questions (and may also contain multiple-choice questions), which are designed to test your knowledge in different parts of the data science pipeline.
+The mid-term and final exams are all based on coding questions, which are designed to test your knowledge in different parts of the data science pipeline.
 We will provide Jupyter notebooks during the exams with instructions.
 Then, the notebooks that you handed in will be auto-graded with test cases using the [nbgrader package](https://nbgrader.readthedocs.io/en/stable/index.html).
 We will provide mock-up exam notebooks and test cases for you to practice.

 :::{warning}
-We are still working on deciding and figuring out if it is possible to allow students to have access to some API websites (e.g., pandas, numpy, scipy) during the exams.
+We are still working with the ICT team to figure out if it is possible to allow students to have access to some API websites (e.g., pandas, numpy, scipy) during the exams.
 But for now, you should assume that you will have no internet access during the exams.
 :::